sabinehernandes/skyline/README.md

 # skyline
-Using CSS variables to build a skyline
+Using CSS variables and media properties to build a responsive day and night skyline.
+Project from freeCodeCamp